 Volunteering in Uganda provides a safe and eye-opening cultural exchange experience for people of all ages and nationalities.
 There’s a lot going on out here.
 But there’s not much photographic evidence of it floating around the internet.

-This is what life looks like for our volunteers in Uganda:
+In that regard, THIS is what life looks like for our volunteers in Uganda:

 With a 365 day growing season, there’s more than enough food to go around.
-It’s fresh from the garden, largely organic, and so delicious.
+It’s fresh from the garden, largely organic, and (while sometimes a little adventurous) so delicious.

 There’s always work to be done on the farm.
 Our volunteers not only plant seeds and clear weeds, they chase away monkeys stealing our crops.

 I love cultural exchange.
 I love travel.
 I love photos.
 I love Uganda.
 We’ve got to stop the stereotypes and prove the reality.
 Volunteering in a developing country isn’t about saving, it’s about sharing.
-You’ll find local communities peaceful, safe, and so welcoming.
-Email us at [email protected] with your photographic proof!
-Of course, if you are interested in volunteering with The Real Uganda and really experiencing our life here, spend a little time on this website.
-If you like what you read, fill in our online application form.
-Otherwise – share this and spread the word!
+You’ll find our local communities peaceful, safe, and so welcoming.